11 Questions Every Website Content Strategy Should Answer

 Look at other industries.

 Even if the offer covers a different subject matter, you can gain a lot of inspiration for the format alone.
-For instance, a manufacturing company could create an industry-specific podcast based on Slack's podcast that covers the meaning and identity we find in work.
+For instance, a manufacturing company could create an industry-specific podcast that covers the meaning and identity we find in work.

 If your industry already has a ton of eBooks, don't make an eBook.
 The same goes for podcasts, webinars, etc. Unless you can make it exceptional, don't follow a medium merely because that's what your competitors are doing.
 Think outside the box.

 You can experiment with other tactics, such as printed coupons, brochures, and high-quality catalogs if it can give you an edge.
 Again, quality matters.